ScotchLabs/kudos/README.md

 python config_heroku.py
 ```

-This set the environment variables from your `config_secrets.py` file on the heroku server.
+This sets the environment variables from your `config_secrets.py` file on the heroku server.
 Then, run

 ```
 git push heroku master